TheochemUI/eOn/_sources/user_guide/metatomic_pot.md

 <!-- This needs to be re-exported every time the Torch version changes. -->

-This can be loaded checked with a configuration file for EON:
+This can be loaded checked with a configuration file for eOn:

 ```{code-block} ini
 [Main]